microsoft/confidential-ai-workshop/modules/key-management/Managed-HSM.md

 >
 > * `--retention-days`: Soft‑delete retention for the HSM.
 The HSM remains billable until it is purged after this period.
 >
-> * `--enable-purge-protection true` (optional): Prevents permanent deletion during the retention window—even by privileged users.
+> * `--enable-purge-protection true` (optional): Prevents permanent deletion during the retention window even by privileged users.
 Once enabled, it cannot be turned off.
 >
 > Managed HSM always uses **local RBAC** for the data plane (there is no `--enable-rbac-authorization` switch like Key Vault).